moltenform/vipercard/vipercard/doc/reference_05_functions.md

 ## selectedChunk()

+A full description of the current selection, or "" if there is no selection.

-Current selection, looks something like 'char 2 to 4 of cd fld id 1234'.
+Returns a string that looks like this: `char 2 to 4 of cd fld id 567`.

 Examples:

 ```

+set the textSize of the selectedChunk to 24
+put the textFont of the selectedChunk into x
+put word 2 of the selectedChunk into selStart
+put word 4 of the selectedChunk into selEnd
-put selectedChunk() into x
+put the selectedChunk into x

 ```